Leave a legacy through your planned giving

 Assets: Giving securities, personal property, and real estate

-Giving assets such as securities, personal property, and real estate is often a simple way to make a sizeable gift to National Presbyterian Church while avoiding capital gain and other taxes.
+Giving assets such as securities, personal property, and real estate is often a simple way to make a sizable gift to National Presbyterian Church while avoiding capital gain and other taxes.

 You may choose to donate your assets outright, or sell the assets.
 It is important that the sale of any appreciated assets occur after transfer to National Presbyterian Church in order to avoid attributing the gains to you.